 5. To foster cordial relations among all practitioners of neurocritical care and its allied professions;

-6. To help establish, standardize, advance, evaluate and accredit training programs in neurocritical care in the Philippines;
+6. To help establish, standardize, advance, evaluate, certify and accredit training programs and services in neurocritical care in the Philippines;

-7. To periodically determine the neurocritical care personnel needs of the Philippines and to provide for these needs by encouraging graduates in medicine to enter this field of sub-specialty;
+7. To periodically determine the neurocritical care personnel needs of the Philippines and to provide for these needs by encouraging health care professionals to enter this field of subspecialty;

 To encourage and foster the development and upgrading of research in neurocritical care in the Philippines;

-To continue the evaluation, upgrading and updating of the teaching of neurocritical care in Philippine schools of medicine;
+To continue the evaluation, upgrading and updating of the teaching of neurocritical care in the Philippines;

-10. To undertake such other activities which are appropriate for the advancement of neurocritical care as an up and coming specialized field;

-11. To represent the Philippines in foreign conferences involving neurocritical care;

-12. To do and perform any ancillary activities in connection with the aforementioned purposes.
+.;10.
+To do and perform any ancillary activities in connection with the aforementioned purposes.

 THIRD. – That this corporation is non-stock and non-profit.
 No part of its net earnings shall inure to the benefit of any private individual or member.
 In the event of the liquidation or dissolution of the corporation, no member shall be entitled to any distribution or division of its remaining property or proceeds, and the balance of all money and other properties of the corporation, after the payment of the all debts and obligation of the corporation, shall be used solely for the purpose set forth in Article II of its Articles of Incorporation;